-Prerequisites: Successful completion of Italian 3 and recommendation of Level 3 teacher
+Prerequisites: Successful completion of Italian 3

 This course provides students with a thorough review of Italian grammar, language and culture at the Beginning-Intermediate Level.
 Students expand their linguistic and cultural knowledge through communicative activities, various selected readings, guided grammatical exercises, pre-recorded listening activities, films, and guided Internet activities.
 Students intensify their study of the form of the Italian language as it relates to function.
 Students also have the opportunity to earn four (4) SUNY Albany college credits as an option in this course.
 Final Exam: SUNY Albany UHS approved.
 There is a tuition cost for enrollment in SUNY courses.